ZJGSU-Open-Source/GoOnlineJudge/README.md

 ##Installation
 ###Prerequisites
 **Disclaimer**:
 GoOnlineJudge works best on GNU/Linux and has been tested on Ubuntu 14.04 and Arch Linux.
 Windows and Mac OS X are **not** recommended because [**RunServer**](https://github.com/ZJGSU-Open-Source/RunServer) cannot be built on both of them.

+If you are Windows or Mac OS X user, you can try out [docker-oj](https://github.com/ZJGSU-Open-Source/docker-oj), based on docker image and works out of the box.

 ### Quick Start
 GoOnlineJudge is installed by running one of the following commands in your terminal.
 You can install it via the command-line with either `curl` or `wget`.